ianling/mumpy/docs/guide/index.rst

 .. toctree::
    :maxdepth: 2

+   installation
    examples

-This section will contain a user guide for Mumpy.
+This section contains information about installing and using Mumpy.